 What are the key differences between intensive and extensive agriculture?

-What are the essential inputs required for successful intensive farming?
+What inputs are required for intensive agriculture?

-What are the benefits of implementing intensive agriculture?
+What are the benefits of intensive agriculture?

 What is the future of intensive agriculture?